Skip to content

 For example in freight brokering, identity theft can result in cargo theft or ransom where criminals pickup a load of cargo versus the actual trucking company.

-A breach in a supply chain network can expose Personal Identifiable Information (PII) and biometric data.
+In this case, a breach in a supply chain network can expose Personal Identifiable Information (PII) and biometric data.
 Thus, this can result in privacy violations and identity fraud.
+Click here for tips on securing sensitive data.

 Further, weak authentication procedures can allow malicious actors to impersonate legitimate suppliers.
 As a result, this can cause false payments or data breach by hackers.